ingointo/ingointo/README.md

 # 💫 About Me:
 Hi there!
-I’m a self-taught MERN stack developer who has dedicated six months of hard work to mastering my craft.
+I’m a self-taught MERN stack developer who has dedicated months of hard work to mastering my craft.
 Quality is my top priority and I always strive to deliver the best possible results.
 I’m proud to have earned a MERN stack development certification from Mashup Stack through self-study.
 My dedication to continuous learning and improvement is showcased by my self-taught and certified background in MERN stack development from Mashup Stack

 <img align="right" src="![image](https://user-images.githubusercontent.com/122027814/236288116-065afb30-3129-40be-81d3-db19569f015b.png)" width="512px"/>